-- As part of the Aviva Group, we support the communities in which we operate, through investment in business and infrastructure, paying tax revenues and community support activity. - The Aviva Customer and Sustainability Committee received regular updates on the progress of Aviva's Sustainability Ambition throughout 2024 with the Committee Chair providing an update on matters discussed at each Aviva plc Board meeting.
+- Aviva supported the communities in which we operate, through investment in business and infrastructure, paying tax revenues and community support activity. - At Aviva Group level, the Customer and Sustainability Committee received regular updates on the progress of Aviva's Sustainability Ambition throughout 2023 with the Committee Chair providing an update on matters discussed at each Aviva plc Board meeting.

-Employees across the Aviva Group were offered the opportunity to volunteer their time to support charities and organisations.
+• Employees across the Aviva Group were offered the opportunity to volunteer their time to support charities and organisations.